guntas-13/ML_Scratch/README.md

 ![Alt Text](https://github.com/guntas-13/ML_Scratch/blob/main/V1.gif)

 ## **Visualizing the Gradient Descent every 5 epochs**
-Since $E(m, b)$ has only a single global minima (A Paraboloid!) hence setting an appropriate **learning rate** $L$ is highly importantly.
-Too large a large rate will eventually shoot off and skip the minima which may or may not wobble down to the well upon even increasing the epochs.
+Since $E(m, b)$ has only a single global minima (A Paraboloid!), setting an appropriate **learning rate** $L$ is highly important.
+Too large a rate will eventually shoot off and skip the minima, which may or may not wobble down to the well upon even increasing the epochs.
 ![Alt Text](https://github.com/guntas-13/ML_Scratch/blob/main/V2.gif)